g-amador/Gamification-Blazor-App/GamificationAPI/doc/DocFX/README.md

 Restart is required!

+## Generate documentation

-## Build solution it will create the following folders and files in each project in the solution (and all files in them):
+Build solution, it will create the following folders and files in each project in the solution (and all files in them):

     .